Order in the chaos: eccentric black hole binary mergers in triples formed via strong binary-binary scatterings: Unravelling mergers' host clusters with gravitational waves

 The absence of eccentric sources emitting in the 1-10 Hz band is essentially due to the triples initial orbital properties.
 This is clear from Figure \ref{aredux}, which shows, for the inner BHB, the ratio between the final and initial semi-major axis values and the difference between the final and initial eccentricity.
-Indeed, although the final BHBs tend to have significantly increased $e$ values, their semi-major axis decreases only by less than a order of magnitude in most of the cases, being $a_f \gtrsim 10^{-3}\au$ and $f_\gw \sim 10^{-3}-10^{-1}$ Hz.
-Interestingly, merging binaries draw a quite clear pattern in the $a_f/a$-$(e_f-e)$ plane, showing that the BHBs that shrink more ($a_f/a\lesssim 10^{-2}$) tend to maintain their initial eccentricity or circularize ($e_f-e<0$).
+Indeed, although the final BHBs tend to have significantly increased $e_i$ values, their semi-major axis decreases only by less than a order of magnitude in most of the cases, where $a_f \gtrsim 10^{-3}\au$ and $f_\gw \sim 10^{-3}-10^{-1}$ Hz.
+Interestingly, merging binaries draw a quite clear pattern in the $a_f/a$-$(e_f-e)$ plane, showing that the BHBs that shrink more ($a_f/a_i\lesssim 10^{-2}$) tend to maintain their initial eccentricity or circularize ($e_f-e_i<0$).
+Note that these quantities are extracted from the last snapshot of our simulations, thus they provide information on how stellar dynamics shape the BHB final properties.